leigh-hackspace/website-hugo/content/blog/2023/creating-an-appletalk-nas/index.md

 ### My WiFi AppleTalk device can't see the server

 Do you have Unifi?
-Check the 'Multicast Enhancements' setting under your AP configuration, much like IGMP Snooping its trying to do 'smart' things to reduce broadcast traffic over WiFi.
-This usually presents with being able to run a `tcpdump` on the server and seeing the client device announcements, but its not responding to any broadcasts from your server.
+Check the 'Multicast Enhancements' setting under your AP configuration, much like IGMP Snooping it is trying to do 'smart' things to reduce broadcast traffic over WiFi.
+This usually presents with being able to run a `tcpdump` on the server and seeing the client device announcements, but it's not responding to any broadcasts from your server.